JonmarCorpuz/SecondBrain/Palo Alto - PA Firewalls.md

 ## High Availability Cluster

-* Active-Standby, only one PA will forward traffic while the other PA will standby in case the active-primary goes down
+* Active-Standby, only one PA will forward traffic while the other PA will standby in case the active-primary goes down (Everything that's done on the active unit will be synced to the standby unit, meaning that the standby PA will have a copy of what the active PA was doing)
 * Active-Active, all PA will forward traffic at the same time in order to provide load balancing (Needs a configured virtual IP)
 * Heartbeat information